wso2/docs-ei/en/micro-integrator/docs/references/config-catalog.md

                             <code>[transport.http]</code>
                             <span class="badge-required">Required</span>
                             <p>
-                                Add this config heading to the ei.toml file to group the parameters for configuring the HTTP/S transports in the product.
+                                This configuration header groups the parameters that are used for tuning the default HTTP/S passthrough transport in the Micro Integrator.
                             </p>
                         </div>
                         <div class="params-wrap">